 Promoting Development of Value-Added Products Made from Alaska Seafood

 Since 1994, the Alaska Fisheries Development Foundation has conducted the Alaska Symphony of Seafood celebrating creative products made from Alaska seafood.
 The purpose of the event is to encourage and promote the development of value-added products made from fisheries resources harvested from the pristine waters of Alaska.
-This year, we are excited to feature Salmon and Whitefish categories in addition to Retail, Food Service and Beyond the Plate categories.
+This year, we are excited to feature Salmon and Whitefish categories in addition to Retail, Food Service, Beyond the Plate and Around the Plate (new!) categories.
 Product entries can enter into all qualified categories and are eligible for multiple awards.
 Enter Now

-Your product must fit into one of the following three contest categories:
+Your product must fit into one of the following contest categories:

 Food ServiceBest overall product for Food Service Eligibility: All Alaska seafood species sold as food service products are eligible